 Car Hire looked like the best option for efficiency and cost.
 Remembering that most accommodations are on the opposite side of the island from Navagio Beach lookout the journey there will take you a good hour.
 A few things I learnt about car hire very quickly in my experience:

 - Always check your insurance!
-I assumed that I was covered for rental car insurance given when I took travel insurance out I thought there was a chance I would need car hire, looking back at my insurance after I saw that had something happened I would have been stung with additional heavy excess fees.
-Always double-check.
+I assumed that I was covered for rental car insurance given when I purchased travel insurance.
+However, looking back at my insurance after I saw that had something happened I would have been stung with additional heavy excess fees.
+Some travel insurance companies like World Nomads often include car rental insurance, but it depends on what country and state you are from.
+Always double-check the specific wording and coverage of your policy!

-- Look into an international drivers licence just in case – some car hire companies will only accept international drivers licences and some don’t really care as long as you have a licence in your own country.
+- Look into an international drivers license just in case – some car hire companies will only accept international drivers licenses and some don’t really care as long as you have a license in your own country.
+If you are in the USA you can easily get an international drivers license by visiting your local AAA.

 - Zakynthos roads are FULL of tourist drivers and from my experience they are not very good (they could be like me, never having driven on the right hand side of the road before).
 But I saw countless drivers overtake on blind corners and double lines and loved a good tailgate and horn beep.